pmpetit/pglinter/README.md

-# dblinter - PostgreSQL Extension (Rust/pgrx)
+# pg_linter - PostgreSQL Extension (Rust/pgrx)

 This is a conversion of the original Python [dblinter](https://github.com/decathlon/dblinter) to a PostgreSQL extension written in Rust using pgrx.

 ## Overview
 In recent years, DBAs were more involved with the database engine itself—creating instances, configuring backups, and monitoring systems—while also overseeing developers' activities.
 Today, in the DBRE world where databases are cloud-managed, developers and operations teams often work independently, without a dedicated DBA.
 So databases objects lives their own life, created by persons that do their best.
 It can be usefull to be able to detect some wonrg desing creation (for example foreign keys created accross differents schemas...).
-That's what dblinter was created for.
+That's what pg_linter was created for.

-dblinter is a PostgreSQL database linter that analyzes your database for potential issues, performance problems, and best practice violations.
+pg_linter is a PostgreSQL database linter that analyzes your database for potential issues, performance problems, and best practice violations.
 This Rust implementation provides:

 - **Better Performance**: Native Rust performance vs Python
 - **Deep Integration**: Runs directly inside PostgreSQL using pgrx